-The Symposium is hosted annually by the FSU Art History graduate students and faculty and managed by Symposium Coordinator Prof. Kyle Killian with the assistance of the graduate Art History Association officers, who also serve as session chairs.
+The Symposium is hosted annually by the FSU Art History graduate students and faculty and directed by Symposium Coordinator Prof. Kyle Killian with the assistance of the graduate Art History Association officers, who also serve as session chairs.

 Inaugurated in 1981, the FSU Art History Graduate Symposium participates in a long tradition of student conferences in our discipline.
 This open forum brings together students, professors, and members of the community to share ideas and expertise.
 We call it a symposium, with all the classical associations of that word, to suggest that it is not just a series of lectures, but a conversation.